RULES AND Guidelines

 This division is for the competitive dancer possessing more advanced skill sets based on age.

-** If the judges determine a routine is placed in the incorrect level, it will automatically be moved to the appropriate level.
+** If the judges determine a routine is placed in the incorrect level, it will automatically be moved to the appropriate level or receive a penalty

 STAND-OUT LEVEL DIVISION